softwaremill/scala-clippy/README.md

 `$HOME/.clippy` directory.
 The dataset will be updated at most once a day, in the background.
 You can customize the dataset URL and local store by using the `-P:clippy:url=` and `-P:clippy:store=` compiler options.

-# Enabling colors
+# Enabling colored type mismatch diffs

-For type errors, clippy can use ANSI colors and highlight diff between expected and actual types.
+For type mismatch errors, Clippy can compute and show a colored diff between expected and actual types.
 This may be especially helpful for long type signatures.
-If you'd like to enable colors on your terminal, you can add `-P:clippy:colors=true` compiler option.
-To enable globally, add this compiler option to `~/.sbt/0.13/clippy.sbt` so it applies to all projects:
+If you'd like to enable this feature, add the `-P:clippy:colors=true` compiler option.

+If you're using the SBT plugin, you can enable coloring globally by adding the following line to `~/.sbt/0.13/clippy.sbt` (these are your local SBT settings, they will apply to all projects):

 ````scala
 scalacOptions += "-P:clippy:colors=true"